docker/docs/engine/admin/index.md

 `kill -USR1 <daemon-pid>` sends the `SIGUSR1` signal to the daemon process, causing the stack dump to be added to the daemon log.

-> **Note:** The log level setting of the daemon must be at least "info" level and above for the stack trace to be saved to the logfile.
+> **Note**: The log level setting of the daemon must be at least "info" level and above for the stack trace to be saved to the logfile.
 By default the daemon's log level is set to "info".